meowtec/eslint-plugin-react/docs/rules/no-unused-class-component-methods.md

 # Prevent declaring unused methods of component class (react/no-unused-class-component-methods)

-Warns you if you have defined a method but it is never being used anywhere.
+Warns you if you have defined a method or property but it is never being used anywhere.

 ## Rule Details